ntlinh16/cloudal/docs/g5k_tutorial.md

 This `provision_g5k.py` script makes a reservation with the description in the provision config file: 3 nodes on cluster *ecotype*, 1 node on *dahu* and 2 nodes on *paravance* in 1 hour.
 These nodes are deployed with the `debian10-x64-big` environment.
 You can see all the supported OS enviroments from Grid5000 [here](https://www.grid5000.fr/w/Getting_Started#Deploying_nodes_with_Kadeploy).

-These provisioned nodes are kept alive after this script is terminated (with `-k` option) so that you can connect to them.
+These provisioned nodes are kept alive after this script is terminated with `-k` option.
+You can connect to these nodes and install or set up your applications manually or you just need to give these nodes to _cloudal_ and it will configure them as your wish (see Example 2).

 Remember to delete the reservation to release the resoures after finishing your testing.

 ## Example 2: Configure Docker on running nodes